Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 Testing the Implementation

 Google Analytics may display a warning icon next to your profile indicating that the code is not set up correctly until it begins to receive data.
-Since data can take up to 24 hours to populate, that icon might bother you.
-Not too much confidence should be placed in it, though.
-It doesn't do any sophisticated error checking.
-Mostly it just waits for data to feed into the account.
+Data can take up to 24 hours to populate, but we’ve never seen it take that long!
+The warning icon will go away once data begins to feed into the account.
+Click a few pages on your site and open the real time reports to see your traffic.

 UA Number

 Before anything else, make sure the UA number in the code is the same as the UA number for your profile.
-View the source of a page on your site and look for a line that looks like this:
+View the source of a page on your site, search for “analytics.js” (no quotes), and look for a string that looks like this:

 That UA number should be identical to the one for your profile.
 Confirm by going to the list of your profiles in your Google Analytics account.
 The UA number is listed next to each one.